-The Messages page displays a limited number of important administrator actions recorded such as installation of a software package, failure to establish or maintain connectivity with a remote syslog server, Power-On Self Test (POST) errors, and other noteworthy events.
-These events will result in a message being displayed at the next administrative Web interface or CLI login.
+The Messages page displays a limited number of important administrator actions recorded such as installation of a software package, failure to establish or maintain connectivity with a remote syslog ser ver, Power-On Self Test (POST) errors, and other noteworthy events.

+These events will result in a message being displayed at the next administrative Web interface or CLI sign-in.

 The log of the actions recorded includes the following: